majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 3. Settings page with configurable messaging (no html markup allowed)

 == Changelog ==

+= 2.0.8 =
+* Tested to WordPress 5.3
+* Tested to WooCommerce 3.8.1
+* Fixed issue causing checkouts to go through with PO Boxes in limited cases

 = 2.0.7 =
 * Renamed plugin to drop "Maje"